APLMOOC/APLMOOC/docs/course/ch1/part3.md

 On TryAPL (and this page), you can use **prefixes** to insert various special symbols.

-You can use any of the following keys as prefixes:
+You can use any of the following keys as a prefix:
 <kbd>`</kbd> <kbd>§</kbd> <kbd>°</kbd> <kbd>²</kbd> <kbd>µ</kbd> <kbd>º</kbd> <kbd>½</kbd> <kbd>ù</kbd>

 On Finnish keyboards, the <kbd>§</kbd> key (located to the left of <kbd>1</kbd>) is the easiest to use.